 You will be presented with three options to build from:

 ?
 Select a template to build from: [Use arrows to move] > Issue submission (default sample) Basic app that demonstrates an issue submission workflow Scaffolded project Solid foundation that includes a Slack datastore Blank project A, well.. blank project View more samples Guided tutorials can be found at api.slack.com/automation/samples

 Once you select an option the Slack CLI will get you set up for success.

 $ slack create my-app ⚙️ Creating a new Slack app in ~/programming/my-app 📦 Installed project dependencies ✨ my-app successfully created 🧭 Explore the documentation to learn more Read the README.md or peruse the docs over at api.slack.com/automation Find available commands and usage info with `slack help` 📋 Follow the steps below to begin development Change into your project directory with `cd my-app` Develop locally and see changes in real-time with `slack run` When you're ready to deploy for production use `slack deploy` Create a trigger to invoke your workflows `slack trigger create`

 cd into your app project's directory.

 ➡️ To keep building your own app, learn about your app's manifest in the manifest section.

 ⤵️ To use a sample app as a template instead, read on!

-We have a collection of sample apps that contain a bevy of use cases.
+We have a collection of sample apps containing a bevy of use cases.
 Find one particularly suited for your needs?
 Great!
 You can use it as a template to build from.